FireFly Analytics LogoFireFly Analytics

 Normally, embedding a Databricks app (such as the hosted VS Code editor or Marimo notebooks) in an iframe requires users to authenticate directly with Databricks through an SSO login flow.
 This exposes the Databricks login interface to end users and breaks the seamless experience of a custom application.

 This Go reverse proxy eliminates the need for Databricks SSO by handling authentication transparently.
-Users authenticate with your application, and the proxy securely manages OAuth tokens behind the scenes.
+Users authenticate with your application (via Better Auth + Okta SSO), and the proxy securely manages Databricks OAuth tokens entirely on the server side — exchanging a short-lived JWT for an opaque session cookie that the browser uses for all subsequent proxied requests.

 Key Features